 We’re in the throes of winter!
-Actually, we’re not here in Miami.
-After the ridiculous cold last week, it’s been a crisp and beautiful 70 degrees every day.
+Actually, thumb we’re not here in Miami.
+After the ridiculous cold last week, order it’s been a crisp and beautiful 70 degrees every day.
 This is why I live here!
 But enough bragging.
 For most of you, it’s still freezing outside and that makes salads really unappealing.
 Cold vegetables?
 No thanks.
 You want something warm and rich, like a lasagna.
 Or like this warm winter vegetable salad.

 You start with rutabaga (or potatoes), carrots, leeks and brussel sprouts.
 Those get roasted with some olive oil, salt, pepper, fresh herbs and just a little bit of applewood smoked bacon.
 You know, because it’s winter and you need bacon in the wintertime.
 Once they’re caramelized and delicious-looking, you toss everything with some whole wheat orzo and drizzle with a balsamic reduction.